 Is it better for a leader to be strong and imposing or kind and benevolent?

-- Platforms: PlayStation 4, Windows, Xbox One
+- Platforms: Nintendo Switch, PlayStation 4, Windows, Xbox One

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: CD PROJEKT RED
+- Publisher: CD PROJEKT RED

-- Release date: October 23, 2018
+- Release date: January 28, 2020

 - Genre: Strategy